benno094/pdf-anki/README.md

 PDF to Anki program using GPT3.5-turbo from OpenAI.
 Streamlit is the web-GUI.
 Shout-out to OpenAI and Streamlit for saving me a ton of work!.

 Version 0.45 alpha (Not perfect, but usable).
-Still trying to fix adding flashcards to Anki remotely.

 ## Requirements:

 - Anki running with AnkiConnect installed (Addon #: 2055492159)
+    - Add "https://pdf-anki-ddzhwhzfw5t.streamlit.app" to "webCorsOriginList" under Tools -> Addons -> Config, then restart.

 *If compiling to run locally:*
 - An OpenAI key